Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Elaine S. from Near Cedar Rapids, IA

 Peel cobs and wrap loosely in a paper towel.
 Microwave on high 3 minutes for one cob.
 It is best to cook them one at a time.
 Be careful, the steam is very hot!
 Add salt, pepper, and butter to taste.
 You will love microwaved corn on the cob.

 The easiest way to cook corn on the cob is the microwave.
-With the husks still on, cook the corn on high about 5 minutes (add a couple minutes more for each additional cob).
-Then carefully (it is very hot) "shuck" it, holding onto it with a hot pad.
-You can then wash it under hot water if you feel the need.
-It is very moist and tasty this way.
+With the husks still on, cook the corn on high about 5 minutes.
+Then carefully "shuck" it, holding onto it with a hot pad.

 After cooking your sweet corn to perfection, I like to roll the corn cobs in paper towels, squeezing out any remaining water.
 The butter just glides on.

 Take three ears of sweet corn still in the husks and lay them in the microwave.
 Cook them on high for 7 minutes.
 When they're done, get a hot pad and take the ears of corn out, laying them on a cutting board.

 This is a guide about cooking corn on the cob in a microwave.
 Corn on the cob can be prepared in a variety of ways.

 Microwaving Fresh Corn.
 The best way to enjoy fresh corn if there just you or you and your husband, is to microwave each ear with husk, silk and all for 5 minutes. . .